Instructor Toolkit

 Reflective Practices

 Some of the tools available below help facilitate reflective practices.
-Google Sites and wikis are tailored for collaborative work as well as student reflections.
+Google Sites ise tailored for collaborative work as well as student reflections.
 Items like blogs and journals can also aid in individual reflection and expression.

 - A blog is a website where a user can post entries (called “posts”) that are displayed in reverse chronological order, with the most recent appearing at the top of the page.
 A blog can be created through different websites, such as Blogger, which is accessible within the AUC email account, Wordpress and Tumblr.
 A blog can be used for individual reflection, group work as well as a course management system.
 Wordpress: Official website – Tutorial